-詰む (tsumu) indicates when you get stuck with something and find yourself in a fix.
+詰む (tsumu) is a Japanese slang term that means “be stuck in a fix”.
 This word is often used as “詰んだ” (tsunda), the past form of “詰む” when you’ve found yourself in a hopeless situation.
 In particular, “人生詰んだ” (jinsei tsunda; my life is tsunda) is a common phrase meaning “got stuck in life”, or more simply, “f*ck my life”.

 When you feel “詰んだ” (tsunda)